-For example, your colleagues may be able to help you with your career in some way, such as providing you with a reference, offering you some job leads if you are searching, or introducing you to someone else who you might want to network with.
+For example, your colleagues may be able to help you with your future career in some way, such as providing you with a reference, offering you some job leads if you are searching, or introducing you to someone else you might want to network with.

 Along with all these reasons, saying goodbye is simply the polite thing to do.